OranWeb/TCEssentials/content/en/docs/prologue/basic-elements.md

 Do your George Missions they are quite straight forward If you have any questions feel free to ask in the new players chat.

-Once your done with George missions wait for a day to unlock and receive the Next agents Anonymous and Duke, at the moment Anonymous has 1 single mission and Duke will keep regenerating the same ones.
+Once your done with George missions you need to hit level 5 and then wait for a day to unlock and receive the Next agents Anonymous and Duke, at the moment Anonymous has 1 single mission and Duke will keep regenerating the same ones.
 New Mission Agent Amanda may be released some time in the future.

 ![](essentials/duke-missions.png)